Corning NY: Glass and Western Art

 VISIT: The Rockwell Museum (Smithsonian Affiliate)

-What is a Museum of American Art, with a focus on Western Art, doing in this Northeastern US town?
+What is a world-class Museum of American Art, with a focus on Western Art, doing in this Northeastern US town?
 Yes, that is somewhat of a puzzle, but one that should be contemplated from inside its grand halls.
 The Rockwell Museum showcases Audubon to Warhol, and everything in between – with a deep dive into Frederic Remington and Charles Russell.

 Frederic Remington Rockwell Museum Corning NY